andyfinnell/kalerl/README.md

 An Erlang implementation of the [Kaleidoscope language from the LLVM tutorial](http://llvm.org/docs/tutorial/index.html).
 It's not a straight port as it targets BEAM, the Erlang VM, instead of native code.
 The project is a work in progress for the purpose of learning how to generate code targeting BEAM.

+The name is pronounced "Kal-Earl," like [Kal-el](https://en.wikipedia.org/wiki/Superman)'s redneck cousin who's really into compilers.

 ##Dependencies

 * rebar